13RTK/Backend-Learn-Note/Java/Java基础 (Part 02).md

-- The externa-class can invoke internal var/method by create **a internal-class object in external-class method**
+- The external-class can invoke internal var/method by create **a internal-class object in external-class method**
 - Internal-class can invoke external content freely
 - Can directly create a internal-class object than invoke what you want